eldoy/mongocore/README.md

 # Mongocore Ruby Database Driver
 A new MongoDB ORM implementation on top of the [MongoDB Ruby driver.](https://docs.mongodb.com/ruby-driver/master/quick-start/) Very fast and light weight.

-The perfect companion for Sinatra or other Rack-based web frameworks.
+The perfect companion for Rails, Sinatra, Susana or other Rack-based web frameworks.

 ### Features
 With Mongocore you can do: